In the early 1950s, when Alma Rumball was around 50 years old, she had a vision of Christ with a panther at his side.

 Following this profound experience, she became clairvoyant and her hand began to draw, separate from Alma's consciousness.
 During this time, Alma was also introduced to her spiritual guide, who identified himself as a 'genius' and by the name of Aba Pasha.
 This spiritual guide may also be known as a 'daemon', or source of inspiration, as with William Blake and Socrates.

-Michael Greenwood, curator for Toronto's York University Art Gallery, who held Alma's first major, one-woman show in 1978, told Wendy he had not seen a more pure case of psychic automatism since William Blake.
-He wrote in the press release: "History records many instances of the phenomenon of automatism in the production of art works, though seldom found in so pure a form as in Alma Rumball's drawings."
+Michael Greenwood, curator for Toronto's York University Art Gallery, who held Alma's first major, one-woman show in 1978, told Wendy Oke, Keeper of Alma Rumball's drawings, that he had not seen a more pure case of psychic automatism since William Blake.
+He wrote: "History records many instances of the phenomenon of automatism in the production of art works, though seldom found in so pure a form as in Alma Rumball's drawings."

 Alma also wrote and drew a series on the lost civilization of Atlantis and wrote Alma Came to Earth as Joan of Arc.
 The Dalai Lama's spiritual advisor named 8/20 images as Tibetan gods and deities.

-In this free talk and prepare to learn more about Alma and her unique, increasingly appreciated place within the spirit-inspired art world.
+In this recording, prepare to learn more about Alma Rumball and her unique, increasingly appreciated place within the spirit-inspired art world.

 About Wendy Oke